cds-snc/talent/_pages/en/about/Team-meetings-and-communications.md

 _Ask Andrea for calendar invitations to these meetings if you don't already have them._

 1.  **Talent team retro on Wednesdays from 9:30-10:30 AM ET**
- * Attendees: All memebers of talent team at CDS
+ * Attendees: All members of talent team at CDS
  * Frequency: biweekly
  * Length: 1/2 hour
  * Purpose: Blameless retro on the previous two week session.

 2.  **Talent team backlog refinement on Wednesdays from 2:00-3:00 PM ET**
- * Attendees: All memebers of talent team at CDS
+ * Attendees: All members of talent team at CDS
  * Frequency: biweekly
  * Length: 1 hour
  * Purpose: Review and refine backlog and plan work for next two weeks.

 3.   **Talent Standups on Tuesday at 10 AM, Wednesday at 9:30 AM, Thursday at 11 AM**
- * Attendees: All memebers of talent team at CDS
+ * Attendees: All members of talent team at CDS
  * Frequency: weekly
  * Length: 30 mins
  * Purpose: